gcs06/NS2/README.md

 # Network Simulator
-Code and files on learning the use of NS2
+Code and files on learning NS2 and TCL